scality/metalk8s/images/metalk8s-keepalived/README.md

 ## Entrypoint script

-This script is the entrypoint for the container, it generate the configuration and start keepalived process.
+This script is the entrypoint for the container, it generates the configuration and start keepalived process.

 ## Generate config script